kubedb/docs/docs/guides/mssqlserver/quickstart/quickstart.md

 From the above output, you can see that all mssqlserver resources(`PetSet`, `Service`, etc.) are deleted except `PVC` and `Secret`.
 You can recreate your mssqlserver again using these resources.

->You can also set the `terminationPolicy` to `Halt`(deprecated).
+>You can also set the `deletionPolicy` to `Halt`(deprecated).
 It's behavior same as `halt` and right now `halt` is replaced by `Halt`.

 **Delete:**

-If you want to delete the existing database along with the volumes used, but want to restore the database from previously taken `snapshots` and `secrets` then you might want to set the `MSSQLServer` object `terminationPolicy` to `Delete`.
+If you want to delete the existing database along with the volumes used, but want to restore the database from previously taken `snapshots` and `secrets` then you might want to set the `MSSQLServer` object `deletionPolicy` to `Delete`.
 In this setting, `PetSet` and the volumes will be deleted.
 If you decide to restore the database, you can do so using the snapshots and the credentials.

-When the [TerminationPolicy](/docs/guides/mysql/concepts/database/index.md#specterminationpolicy) is set to `Delete` and the MSSQLServer object is deleted, the KubeDB operator will delete the PetSet and its pods along with PVCs but leaves the `secret` and database backup data(`snapshots`) intact.
+When the [DeletionPolicy](/docs/guides/mysql/concepts/database/index.md#specterminationpolicy) is set to `Delete` and the MSSQLServer object is deleted, the KubeDB operator will delete the PetSet and its pods along with PVCs but leaves the `secret` and database backup data(`snapshots`) intact.

-Suppose, we have a database with `terminationPolicy` set to `Delete`.
+Suppose, we have a database with `deletionPolicy` set to `Delete`.
 Now, are going to delete the database using the following command:

 ```bash
 $ kubectl delete ms -n demo mssqlserver-quickstart